Collaborate on a shared spreadsheet in Numbers on Mac

 Accept an invitation to collaborate

-When you receive a link to a shared spreadsheet, what happens when you click the link depends on the access and permission set by the owner, the Numbers and macOS versions installed on your computer, and whether you’re signed in to iCloud.
+When you receive a link to a shared spreadsheet, what happens when you click the link depends on the access and permission set by the owner, the version of Numbers and macOS installed on your computer, and whether you’re using iCloud Drive.

 Click the link in the email, message, or post you received.

 If the email address or phone number used to invite you isn’t associated with your Apple ID, follow the instructions that appear to add that email or phone number to your Apple ID.